aics-int/celigo_pipeline_automation_paper/README.md

 # Installation Guide

-### Pre-requisites
+## Pre-requisites
 Python 3.9 & `make`
 #
 ## Package Installation

-baisc usage: `make install`
+    basic usage: `make install`
     development usage: make `make install-dev`

-*Note:* This package is dependent on Cellprofiler 4.2.4, which can be a diffacult package to install given it's many dependencies, we reccomend testing the install of the Cellprofiler package on your computer prior to installing `celigo_pipeline_automation_paper`.
+*Note:* This package is dependent on Cellprofiler 4.2.4, which can be a difficult package to install given its many dependencies, we recommend testing the installation of the Cellprofiler package on your computer prior to installing `celigo_pipeline_automation_paper`.
+#
 ## Ilastik Setup

 1. Install the Ilastik app to your local computer.
 This can be done from their [website](https://www.ilastik.org/documentation/basics/installation.html).
-Once you have done this, navigate to the Ilastik app folder and locate the run_ilastik.sh script.
+Once you have done this, navigate to the Ilastik app directory and locate the run_ilastik.sh script.

 2. Next you will need to manually edit the following in [resource_paths.json](celigo_pipeline_automation_paper/bin/resource_paths.json):